WiseVoter/wisevoter/site/politicians/_posts/2013-12-18-ananthkumar-hegde.md

 crime-record:
   - crime: accussed
     ipc: 143,  147,  148,  353, ,  332,  333,  427,  324,  323,  153A,  149
-    details: Case No 57/06 CC No 14/04 of IIAN Additional J.M.F.C , Dt. of Oder 23.01.2004
+    details: "Case No 57/06 CC No 14/04 of IIAN Additional J.M.F.C , Dt. of Oder 23.01.2004"
   - crime: accussed
     ipc: 153A,  295
-    details: Court J.M.F.C.
+    details: "Court J.M.F.C.
 Court Chikmangalore C.C.
 No 3/03, Dt.
-Of Oder 12.01.2003
+Of Oder 12.01.2003"
   - crime: accussed
     ipc: 143, 147, 148, 341, 332, 149, 427, 353
-    details: C.C.No 2281/98 Court J.M.F.C.
+    details: "C.C.No 2281/98 Court J.M.F.C.
 Court Bhatkal The Case Ended In Acquittal and The State Has Filed Appeal Before The High Court Of Karnataka Whick Is Pending In Cr.
 R.P 125/2004 Dt.
-Of Order 27.02.1997
+Of Order 27.02.1997"

 date: 2014-01-28
 version: 0.0.5